-Of the 690 million people suffering from chronic hunger, 98% live in the developing world.
+Of the 690 million people suffering from chronic hunger globally, 98% live in the developing world.
 Unlike famines that receive emergency-aid, chronic hunger is a silent, invisible, day-after-day condition.

 Hunger, poverty and food prices are inextricably linked.
 Not every person living in poverty is hungry, but almost all hungry people are living in poverty.
 Millions live with hunger and malnourishment because they simply cannot afford to buy enough food, cannot afford nutritious foods or cannot afford the farming supplies they need to grow enough good food of their own.
 Hunger can be viewed as a dimension of extreme poverty.
 It is often called the most severe and critical manifestation of poverty.

 The only way for people to move beyond chronic hunger and their vulnerability to ever-rising food prices is to employ sustainable methods based on self-reliance.
 We partner with empowered rural communities to strengthen their self-reliance, specifically in Africa, South Asia and Latin America, where the highest concentrations of hungry people live.

-Among other methods, The Hunger Project provides the tools and training to increase farm production at the local level; empowers partners to create, stock and manage their own food banks; and encourages clusters of rural villages to develop sustainable, self-reliant, hunger-free communities.
+Among other methods, we offer the tools and training to increase farm production at the local level; support our partners as they create, stock and manage their own food banks; and encourage clusters of rural villages to develop sustainable, self-reliant, hunger-free communities.

-- Empower communities to create, stock and manage their own food banks.
-In Africa, Hunger Project epicenter food banks provide storage for excess harvest and ensure the food security of our partners during off-seasons.
+- Enable communities to create, stock and manage their own food banks.
+In Africa, our epicenter food banks provide storage for excess harvest and ensure the food security of our partners during off-seasons.

 - Develop income-generating activities.
-Trained Hunger Project partners implement income-generating activities: from sewing projects in Mexico to cow-fattening projects in Bangladesh.
+We implement income-generating activities: from sewing projects in Mexico to cow-fattening projects in Bangladesh.
 This enables the women and men of these communities to increase their incomes, so that they can purchase the food they need.

 - Promote sustainable farming practices.
-Local agricultural experts teach Hunger Project partners how to create and manage community farms.
+Local agricultural experts teach our partners how to create and manage community farms.
 Villagers learn techniques to sustainably improve crop yields, providing entire communities with increased access to food.